shanekeenan/WSAA-coursework/README.md

 # Web services and applications (WSAA) coursework
-Assignments and lab python code for Web services and applications (WSAA) module semester 3 HDip in Data Analytics at ATU
+Assignments and lab python code for Web services and applications (WSAA) module with lecturer Andrew Beatty

+Semester 2, Higher Diploma in Science in Data Analytics at ATU, Galway, 2023/24.
 Author: Shane Keenan